-- 1. The formulation of written tests and examinations is subject to peer review.
+- The formulation of written tests and examinations is subject to peer review.
 The peer gives his opinion about the comprehensibility and quality of the content of the tests and examinations. - 2.
-Oral examinations are conducted in the presence of a second examiner or a PhD.
+Sound recordings will be made of oral tests and examinations for the purpose of inspection, unless the student concerned objects to this. - 3.
+With due regard for paragraph 2, oral examinations are conducted in the presence of a second examiner or a PhD.